 N-acetyl cysteine is a potent antioxidant that has been used for several years to treat various lung conditions such as bronchitis due to its expectorant or mucolytic properties.

 Echinacea has been a somewhat controversial herb used to prevent and treat symptoms of the common cold.
-Evidence for the efficacy of Echinacea purpera (typical dose of 300 mg take 3 times per day) tends to oscillate back and forth between being effective and ineffective.
+Evidence for the efficacy of Echinacea purpurea (typical dose of 300 mg take 3 times per day) tends to oscillate back and forth between being effective and ineffective.
 Overall, it appears that there’s some evidence that Echinacea may be effective .

 7. Garlic (Allium Sativa)

 Garlic’s long been known to have some antimicrobial properties.
-One study found that regular supplementation with garlic capsules reduced the risk of catching the common cold.
+One study found that regular supplementation with garlic capsules reduced the risk of catching a common cold.
 Data from this study is limited, of course.